 The first condition is that the landlord must have a "no pets" policy in place.
 This policy must be clearly stated in the lease agreement or other rental documents.
 If there is no such policy, then the landlord cannot refuse to allow an ESA on the premises.

 The second condition is that the landlord must be able to demonstrate that the presence of an ESA would create an undue hardship.
 This means that the landlord must show that allowing the ESA would significantly impact their ability to run the property or would pose a health or safety risk to other tenants.

-For instance, if another tenant is allergic to the animal in question, the landlord can request that the animal be removed from the premisis.
-Or, if the animal is aggressive around children, this could pose an immenent threat to other tenants causing a landlord reject ESA.
+For instance, if another tenant is allergic to the animal in question, the landlord can request that the animal be removed from the premises.
+Or, if the animal is aggressive around children, this could pose an imminent threat to other tenants causing a landlord reject ESA.

 If any of these conditions are met, then the landlord can legally reject an ESA.
 However, it's important to note that this does not mean that the landlord can automatically evict a tenant who has an ESA.
 The landlord would still need to follow the proper eviction procedures set forth in their state's laws.

 Related Reading: 10 Things a Landlord Can't Do

 What Happens if a Landlord Rejects an ESA?

 If a landlord rejects an ESA, the individual may file a complaint with the Department of Housing and Urban Development.
 The Department of Housing and Urban Development will investigate the complaint and if they find that the landlord discriminated against the individual, the landlord may be fined or required to take corrective action.